-Tunas are difficult to distinguish – they’re similar in shape and are often caught together.
-Yellowfin can be distinguished from other tunas by its long, bright-yellow dorsal fin and a yellow strip down its side.
-It’s also more slender than bluefin.
+Different species of tunas can be difficult to distinguish – they’re similar in shape and are often caught together.
+Yellowfin tuna can be distinguished from other tunas by its long, bright-yellow dorsal fin and a yellow strip down its side.
+It’s also more slender than bluefin tuna.

 The International Commission for the Conservation of Atlantic Tunas’ (ICCAT) scientific committee assesses the abundance of Atlantic yellowfin tuna and evaluates the sustainability of current and proposed harvest practices.
 Managers use the scientific information from these assessments to make management recommendations.
 They last assessed yellowfin tuna in 2011.

 Based on the latest stock assessment (2011), Atlantic yellowfin tuna are not overfished.
 Scientists believe the stock is about 15 percent below the target level.
 The stock is considered overfished based on the ICCAT definition because ICCAT does not set different levels for the target population level and the overfished level.
 This means that stocks that are not at the target population level are also regarded as overfished by ICCAT.
 NOAA Fisheries sets the overfished level at 70 percent of the population level, so according to their definition, the stock is not overfished.
 Based on the latest stock assessment (2011), Atlantic yellowfin tuna are not subject to overfishing.